MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 For Dynamics 365 App for Outlook, you must add your Outlook Web App homepage origin to `frame-ancestors`.

-For embedding Power Apps in Power BI report, add the following to `frame-ancestors`:
+For embedding Power Apps in Power BI reports, add the following to `frame-ancestors`:
 - `https://app.powerbi.com`
 - `https://msi-pbi.pbi.microsoft.com`